ahadb/modern-javascript/general-patterns/README.md

 const location = {};
 ```

-iv.
-When to use camel vs pascal case
+4.4 When to use camel vs pascal case
 ```javascript
 // Use camelCase only when naming functions, objects, variables and instances const myObj = {};